Use a MacBook Magsafe Power Adapter on a MacBook Pro, and Vice Versa

 Did you know that you can use a MacBook 13″ MagSafe power adapter on the 13″ MacBook Pro?
 Or a MBP 15″ adapter on the 13″ models?
+And the 11″ MacBook Air adapter with a 13″ MacBook Pro, and so forth?
 In most cases you can interchange power adapters, this also means the older white MagSafe adapters work just fine on the new 2010 MacBook Pro 13″ model, and vice versa.
 In other words, if you just upgraded to a new MacBook, don’t toss the old MagSafe adapters!

 Now, before you start plugging random MagSafe cords into random laptops, you’ll want to check the voltage and wattage on the MagSafe adapter itself.
 Doing this is easy, all you need to do is look at the side of the power brick for text that reads something like “85W MagSafe Power Adapter”.
 The reason to check is to be sure it’ll power the machine, as lower wattage MagSafe adapters like those for the MacBook Air will not power a MacBook Pro.

 Of course if you can, you should be using a power adapter that is the proper wattage for your MacBook/Pro, but according to Apple you can use a MagSafe adapter with higher wattage without incident; meaning you can use an 85W MagSafe adapter that is intended for the MacBook Pro 15″ model on a MacBook Pro 13″ model, even though it’s adapter is 60W.
 You can not use a lower watt adapter on a machine that requires higher wattage however (although some real world experience suggests it will work to power the machine, it just won’t charge the battery, but YMMV).